by MY HERO Staff

 Robert Koch lived in Berlin, Germany in 1876.
 There he was the first person to isolate the anthrax bacillus and he was the first person to show that a specific organism was the cause of a disease.
 In 1882 he discovered the Mycobacterium tuberculosis as the cause of the disease.
 He went on to lead an expedition in 1883 to India and Egypt and discovered the cause of Cholera: Vibrio cholerae.

 Koch became the first to grow bacteria in colonies in 1890.
 First on potato slices and later with his pupil "Petri" on solid gelatin media.

-Koch could not reproduce Cholera in animals so his rules had to be modified.
+Koch could not reproduce Cholera in animals, so his rules had to be modified.
 But Koch brought a new order to medicine and the study of disease.
-He lived at time when people were superstitious and attributed disease to punishments from God or other strange occurences in the universe.
+He lived at time when people were superstitious and attributed disease to punishments from God or other strange occurrences in the universe.

 The criteria that Koch set forth for ascertaining the microbial causes to a specific disease were:

 The microbe must be present in every case of the disease.

 The microbe must be isolated from the diseased "host" and grown in a pure culture

 The disease must be reproduced when a pure culture is introduced to a non diseased susceptible "host."

 The microbe must be recoverable from an experimentally infected host.